What are the best iPhones to play mobile games on?

 Final thoughts

 Choosing an iPhone can be overwhelming — there are so many options!
 But for gamers, the choice is clear.
-The overall best iPhone for gaming is the iPhone 12 Pro Max because it's the biggest, most powerful, and has the most storage of any other phone.
-Although it has up to 17 hours of video playback in the battery life, you can still use the charging stands to effortlessly charge your gaming iPhone and other accessories.
+The overall best iPhone for gaming is the iPhone 13 Pro Max because it's the biggest, most powerful, and has the most storage out of any other phone.
+Although it has up to 17 hours of video playback in the battery life, you can still use any of the best charging stands to effortlessly charge your gaming iPhone and other accessories.

 Credits — The team that worked on this guide